Easy Homemade Biscuits

 And don’t worry if you saw the word lamination and panicked.
 This homemade biscuit recipe requires just 6 simple pantry staples and about 15 minutes of hands-on prep.
 Following a simple method and a few key tips/techniques, you can make perfect biscuits from scratch every time.

 These homemade biscuits rise wonderfully to become super tender and fluffy in the middle, with a crisp exterior and plenty of flaky, buttery layers.
-Perfect for making biscuits and gravy, serving on your Thanksgiving table, dipping into stews, slathering with butter and jam, and more.
+Perfect for making biscuits and gravy, serving on your Thanksgiving dinner ideas, dipping into stews, slathering with butter and jam, and more.

 Freshly baked homemade biscuits